 York Region is a municipality located north of Toronto and is home to 1.1 million residents (Statistics Canada 2016).
 The Region claims to be one of the most diverse in Canada with numerous racial, cultural, and religious communities calling the Region home.
 York Regional Police Service's (YRPS) hate crimes unit is located within the service's Diversity Equity and Inclusion Bureau (DEIB) and is one part of the Service's 2,000 member police force.
-The DEIB's mandate is to build bridges and develop community partnerships that promote community safety and ensure that the Service "properly meets the needs of [its] global community members" (York Regional Police 2016b).
+The DEIB's mandate is to build bridges and develop community partnerships that promote community safety and ensure that the Service "properly meets the needs of [its] global community which is enriched by the linguistic, religious and ethno-cultural diversity of community members" (York Regional Police 2016b).
 Organizationally the bureau is attached to executive services which reports directly to the Chief of police and is composed of four sections: 1) Diversity and Cultural Relations, 2) the Hate Crime Unity, 3) Diversity Equity and 4) Inclusion Specialist and the service's chaplaincy program.